raelovejoy/root-sequence/core/autonomy_manifesto.md

----
-title: Autonomy Manifesto
-status: draft
-tags: [core, autonomy, manifesto]
----

-> **Note on Citations**: This document uses markdown footnotes for references.
-See the bottom for sources.

 # 🌱 The Autonomy & Self-Determination Manifesto

 > *“You are not a product.
 You are not a brand.
 You are not a profile.
 You are a pattern in motion—a system, not a simulation.”*